vaughn-johnson/talkspace-notebook/README.md

 >   - `conda env create -f [either r_env or python_env].yml`
 >   - The first line of the yml file sets the new environment's name.
 For details see Creating an environment file manually.
 >
-> 2. Activate the new environment using `conda activate myenv`
+> 2. Activate the new environment using `conda activate [talkspace-r or talkspace-python]`
 >
 > 3. Verify that the new environment was installed correctly:
 >   - `conda env list`
 >   - You can also use `conda info --envs`

 ## Using your own Talkspace Data
-You can scrape your own data and point the notebook to it.
+You can scrape your own data and point your notebook to it.

 Ideally, this process would be a little smoother for you, but given the sensitive nature of this data, I would rather add some hurdles to make sure people are properly vetting who they are giving their Talkspace credentials to.